florentpoujol/superpowers-game-threejs-plugin/readme.md

-# Superpowers THREE.js plugin
+# Superpowers Game THREE.js plugin

-This plugin exposes THREE.js r73 to the runtime of the `Sup Game` system for [Superpowers, the extensible HTML5 2D+3D game engine](http://sparklinlabs.com).
+This plugin exposes THREE.js r73 to the runtime of the `Superpowers Game` system for [Superpowers, the extensible HTML5 2D+3D game engine](http://sparklinlabs.com).

 ## Installation